-Larisse Heebner and Jamie Newbold ADA/504 Compliance Coordinator 557 Mariah Avenue, Rexburg, ID 83440
+Melissa Allen ADA/504 Compliance Coordinator 557 Mariah Avenue, Rexburg, ID 83440

-(208) 656-0800 larisse@rexburg.paulmitchell.edu jamie@rexburg.paulmitchell.edu
+(208) 656-0800 melissa@rexburg.paulmitchell.edu

 When a future professional informs a staff member that the future professional has a disability, or needs accommodations or assistance due to a disability, the staff member will refer the future professional to The School's ADA/504 Compliance Coordinator.
 Learning Leaders should not honor requests for accommodations that have not been approved by the ADA/504 Compliance Coordinator ("the Coordinator").